HL7/FHIRPath/spec/fluentpath.md

 # Appendix B - Use of FluentPath in Clinical Quality Language (CQL)

-Clinical Quality Language is being extended to use FluentPath as its core expression language, in much the same way that XQuery uses XPath to represent expressions within queries.
+Clinical Quality Language is being extended to use FluentPath as its core path language, in much the same way that XQuery uses XPath to represent paths within queries.
 In particular, the following extensions to CQL are proposed:

 ### Path Traversal
 When a path expression involves an element with multiple cardinality, the expression is considered short-hand for an equivalent query invocation.
 For example: